(888) 552-6760 SCHEDULE AN APPOINTMENT

 Lung cancer genomic testing: Advanced genomic testing examines a tumor on a genetic level to look for the DNA alterations that are driving the cancer’s growth.
 By identifying the mutations that occur in a cancer cell’s genome, we can better understand what caused the tumor and tailor treatment based on the findings from the test.
 The most common tumor markers tested for in lung cancers are EGRF, KRAS and ALK.

-Nutrition panel: With this test, we evaluate patients for deficiency of nutrients, such as vitamin D and iron.
-The test helps us identify the nutrients patients need replaced or boosted to support their quality of life.
-Learn more about our nutrition therapy program.
+Nutrition panel: With this test, the care team evaluates patients for deficiency of nutrients, such as vitamin D and iron.
+The test helps the care team identify the nutrients patients need replaced or boosted to support their quality of life.

 Next topic: How is lung cancer treated?